-A series of dikes has truncated tidal influence in the western lobe of Deer Lagoon, limiting its value as habitat for juvenile salmon.
-These dikes have resulted in the loss over 450 acres of potential salt marsh and mudflat habitat in the western lobe of Deer Lagoon.
-These dikes have also degraded ~100 acres of existing salt marsh on their seaward side, through decreased tidal prism.
-The reduction of flushing power (sediment transport capacity) from lost tidal prism has decreased the width and depth of the opening of the lagoon, as well as decreasing channel depths throughout the remnant marsh.
+The hydrodynamic processes within the Deer Lagoon estuary, in Island County, western Washington State, are dominated by tidal currents and sediment deposition from the tide gate.
+A series of dikes and tide gates has reduced tidal influence in the western lobe of Deer Lagoon, limiting its value as habitat for juvenile salmon.
+These dikes have resulted in the loss of over 450 acres of potential salt marsh and mudflat habitat.
+These dikes have also degraded ~100 acres of existing salt marsh on their seaward side.
+These barriers have led to the increase of sediment in both the opening of the lagoon and the remnant marsh.

 Primary Habitats Impacted By Project: